-The Janssen Spirituality Centre is an initiative of the Society of the Divine Word (SVD), together with the Holy Spirit Sisters, both the active and contemplative branches.
-The Centre is rooted in the Catholic tradition and is named in honour of St Arnold Janssen SVD (1833-1909), whose dream of a united world moved him and his followers to reach out to people of all cultures and spiritual traditions.
+The Spirituality Centre is an initiative of the Society of the Divine Word (SVD).
+The Centre is rooted in the spirituality of St Arnold Janssen SVD (1833-1909), whose dream of a united world moved him and his followers to reach out to people of all cultures and spiritual traditions.

 The Centre is proving to be a popular venue for people from metropolitan Melbourne, country Victoria and interstate.

 We are often asked questions such as the following.